Hockey Night in Canada: Other languages

+In 2022, the Aboriginal Peoples Television Network (APTN) began to air a package of selected Hockey Night in Canada games in Cree; the network had previously sub-licensed a package of games from the former Hometown Hockey package in 2019.
+In 2025, the channel also added Inuktitut broadcasts.

 French

 The CBC's French sister network, Ici Radio-Canada Télé (then known as Télévision de Radio-Canada), aired La Soirée du hockey with Montreal Canadiens games on Saturday evenings.
 The network had also aired Quebec Nordiques and Ottawa Senators games occasionally during the regular season (if the Canadiens were not playing that night) and the Stanley Cup Finals.

 During the 2002–03 season, RDS secured exclusive French-language rights to the NHL.
 The deal, negotiated with the Canadiens rather than the NHL, was meant to ensure a consistent home for all Canadiens games.
 Radio-Canada did not bid for the rights, saying that it could not devote so much airtime to hockey.
 The announcement angered Heritage Minister Sheila Copps, who suggested that the network was violating its licence conditions by not airing La Soirée du hockey.
 When Radio-Canada carried La Soirée du hockey, play-by-play announcers included René Lecavalier, Richard Garneau, and Claude Quenneville.

 Radio-Canada reached an agreement to produce the Saturday-night games as La Soirée du hockey, simulcast on Radio-Canada and RDS.
-The agreement was terminated after the 2004 playoffs, but the RDS-produced replacement (Le Hockey du samedi soir) continued to be simulcast on Radio-Canada outside Quebec – where RDS has limited distribution – through the 2005–2006 season.
-Radio-Canada stopped simulcasting RDS broadcasts in 2006–2007, and Rogers sold the French-language rights to TVA Sports.
+The agreement was terminated after the 2004 playoffs, but the RDS-produced replacement (Le Hockey du samedi soir) continued to be simulcast on Radio-Canada outside Quebec – where RDS has limited distribution – through the 2005–06 season.
+Radio-Canada stopped simulcasting RDS broadcasts in 2006–07, and Rogers sold the French-language rights to TVA Sports.